-Before any practice or playing, do warmup/stretching.
+Before any practice or playing, do some warmup/stretching exercises.

 In a warm-up, focus on the motion.
 Make it fluid and let it feel good.
 Do not hold position nor test your limits.